Grinding flax seeds yields a great source of daily, fresh omega-3 fatty acids.

-On alternate days we enjoy eggs Florentine for breakfast; it's equally good.
+On alternate days we enjoy eggs Florentine for breakfast; it is equally good.

-The omega-3 fat, Alpha Linolenic acid, or ALA, is a very powerful anti oxidant and, exposed to air gets very rapidly hot and goes rancid.
-Make sure you refrigerate or better still freeze any left over.
+The omega-3 fat, Alpha Linolenic acid, or ALA, is a very powerful antioxidant and, exposed to air, gets rapidly hot and goes rancid.
+Make sure you refrigerate or better still freeze any that is left over.

-In particular, make sure that both your elderly parents are your children are getting adequate levels of cold water fish and flaxseed in their diets.
+In particular, make sure that both your elderly parents and children are getting adequate levels of cold-water fish and flaxseed in their food.

-Kids suffering from attention deficit, and those who displayed aggression in school, also respond well to these three fatty acids; omega 3 is brain food, as well as for the joints, muscles and blood vessels; read more at the pathophysiology of atherosclerosis page below.
-It's scripted in simple layman's terms.
+Kids suffering from attention deficit, and those who display aggression in school, also respond well to these three fatty acids; omega-3 is brain food, as well as for the joints, muscles and blood vessels.
+Read more at the pathophysiology of atherosclerosis page below.
+It is scripted in simple layman's terms.

 Every family should be grinding flax seeds on a regular basis.

-I use grinding flax seeds regularly for our vegan seed bread recipe; although we are do eat meat, we do log into all the benefits of those who enjoy plenty of salads, fruit and the healthy loaf.
-To a very large extent it means growing and baking your own food.
+I use freshly-ground flax regularly for our vegan seed bread recipe; although we do eat meat, we do log into all the benefits of those who enjoy plenty of salads, fruit and the nutritious wholegrain loaf.
+To a very large extent it means growing and baking your own food wherever possible.

-It's either that or spend all that time, and often a lot more, consulting doctors and swallowing bucketful of pills, not to mention the pain and the cost.
+It is either that or spend all that time, and often a lot more, consulting doctors and swallowing bucketfuls of pills, not to mention the pain and the cost.

 It does mean retraining the tongue; sugary sweet rolls, bagels and highly refined scones should be kept for high and holy days.

 The research is unequivocal; and it's probably the lignans in the freshly ground powder, but not in flaxseed oil that makes the difference in the management of your cholesterol profile.
 Read more at ground flaxseed vs oil research.

 Healthy choice foods, if you don't want a body consumed with inflammation, must include plenty of omega-3 fatty acids.
 The best sources are fatty fish and freshly ground flax seeds; grind 'em yourself.